tom-draper/api-analytics/README.md

 ### 1. Generate an API key

 Head to [apianalytics.dev/generate](https://apianalytics.dev/generate) to generate your unique API key with a single click.
 This key is used to monitor your specific API and should be stored privately.
-It's also required in order to access your API analytics dashboard and data.
+It's also required when accessing your API analytics dashboard and data.

 ### 2. Add middleware to your API